 The Right to Counsel

 Keep in mind that, while the right to counsel is discussed here in connection with a criminal trial, a suspect has the right to a lawyer at almost every important phase of the criminal process, typically from arrest through the first appeal after conviction.
+For instance, criminal suspects have the right to ask for an attorney and remain silent if they're being interrogated by police.

 How Does an Attorney Assist a Defendant in a Criminal Case?

-Negotiating a plea bargain with the government, on the defendant's behalf;
+- Negotiating a plea bargain with the government on the defendant's behalf.

 To What Standards is a Criminal Defense Attorney Held?